 - Developing or expanding a GIS database to support conservation planning

-- Accessibility assessments and improvements
+- Accessibility assessments and planning for improvements

-3. Building and Sustaining Partnerships
+3. Building and Sustaining Partnership Projects

 - Regional conservation collaboration implementation